About my painting processes

 Ideas come to me.
 I buy the food, prepare the food, style the food into a composition, photograph the food and then paint.
 (Also eat it.)
 It's a rather holistic process for me.
 I do not use someone else's food photography, but I will use someone else's food -- the bakeries and other sources of the food will be written on the document you will receive with the painting.
 Also if you have a restaurant or a special dish you create, I'm willing to paint your food on commission.

-The flowers I have painted are grown in my garden or nearby, often from the Niagara Peninsula of Ontario (people have great gardens here).
+The flowers I have painted are grown in my garden or nearby, often from the Niagara regions Ontario and New York State (people have great gardens here).
 I take photos of flowers wherever I see them, then use my photos in my own compositions.
 I do not use someone else's compositions.

-The portraits I paint are from my own photographs or the photographs of the person who has comissioned me.
+The portraits I paint are usually from my own photographs or the photographs of the person who has comissioned me, or from their photos.
 But, I need several photographs to really understand the person and their coloring.

-I teach painting to beginners and intermediate painters, in Niagara Falls, in the spring, summer and autumn.
+I teach painting to beginners and intermediate painters, in Lewiston NY, in the spring, summer and autumn.
 In the winter, I paint in Gainesville Florida.